 Autumnal colors, especially shades of orange, are another staple for your garden color scheme at this time of year.
-Rebecca Stanton, stylist at Dobbies, says, 'warm orange hues accompanied by pops of black and accents of gold give subtle hints of Halloween without being too garish, creating the perfect, Instagrammable glow for the season.'
+Rebecca Stanton from Dobbies says, 'warm orange hues accompanied by pops of black and accents of gold give subtle hints of Halloween without being too garish, creating the perfect, Instagrammable glow for the season.'

 How do you decorate your garden for Halloween on a budget?

 You definitely don't have to spend a fortune on your outdoor Halloween decor ideas to make an impressive impact.
 There are tons of budget-friendly options, plenty of which you can make at home.

 Here are just a few DIY outdoor fall decorations that are perfect for the holidays:

 - Avoid the specialist shops where costs can stack up.
 Instead, check out secondhand stores for vintage-looking dinnerware, candle holders, and other accessories which could work with your theme.
 Don't forget to look around your home, too, you might have some treasures hiding away in the loft or garage.